charlie-casserly/charlie-casserly/README.md

 # Background

 I'm a lifelong lover of tech and I'm at my best when working with logic based problems.
 I am currently working as a Software Developer at Capgemini where I’m becoming more familiar with Java and React.
 Prior to Capgemini I enrolled at Makers Academy, a full-stack software engineering bootcamp.
-I have taken on three mentees since graduating Makers Academy and I am enjoying teaching them Ruby, Javascript, and Test Driven Development, which are primary learning material on the Makers syllabus.
+I have taken on a handful of mentees since graduating Makers Academy and I am enjoying teaching them Ruby, Javascript, and Test Driven Development, which are primary learning material on the Makers syllabus.

 Prior to software engineering I worked as an Electrician where I used customer service and attention to detail to ensure I always delivered a high standard of work to a happy customer.
 These skills continue to serve me in my career as a Software Developer.